 Datey photoAparna Datey is an Academic Advisor at the Center for International Education at University of Wisconsin Milwaukee.
 She has a Masters in Architecture from Massachusetts Institute of Technology.
 She enjoys hiking, knitting, making fused glass jewelry, and cooking.
 She loves to travel with her family, and on a visit to India a few years ago, she was lucky enough to see a tiger in the wild!

-One thought on “A Memoir of Boredom by Aparna Datey”
+One Reply to “A Memoir of Boredom by Aparna Datey”

 Leave a Reply